Mother Favors Daughter's Effort Over Son's Higher Grades, Asks If She's Wrong For Not Giving Him Reward

 Encouraging Open Communication

 Open communication is essential in addressing feelings of favoritism.
-Psychologists suggest implementing regular family meetings where all members can share their feelings and experiences.
-This approach not only helps in acknowledging and validating each child's emotions but also promotes an environment of mutual respect.
+Implementing regular family meetings where all members can share their feelings and experiences helps in acknowledging and validating each child's emotions and promotes an environment of mutual respect.

 Encouraging children to express their feelings about perceived favoritism can lead to greater understanding and healing within the family.